Cyborgscode/Personal-Voice-Assistent/README.md

 espeak
-vosk               (found on github) sox                (needed in case you want to make use of GTTS) openssl 1.x+       (used to communicate with the PVA TLS server) dbus-tools
+vosk               (found on github) sox                (needed in case you want to make use of GTTS) openssl            (used to communicate with the PVA TLS server / works with 1.x and 3.x) dbus-tools
 ```